laggingreflex/multi-video-player/README.md

 Open the player and just drop some files in it.

-All videos play at once, but muted.
-Only which you hover over plays the audio.

-<sup>If you want all videos to play audio, hold <kbd>Shift</kbd> and hover over all of them.</sup>

 ## Keyboard shortcuts

 All keybindings work on the current video that's under the mouse pointer, unless mentioned otherwise.